holidayextras/culture/testing.md

  - Providing 100% thorough exercising of business critical code.
 E.g. Ensure a card number validator does not block valid cards.
  - Testing potential edge cases for functions.
 E.g. "What happens when I throw garbage into this?"

-However, unit tests have some drawbacks:
+However, unit tests have some limitations:
  - Expensive to write
  - Expensive to maintain
  - Only accessible to developers